Hi, my name is Mari and I can eat a whole pan of Rice Krispie treats.

 My second confession.
 I don’t do well with gooey marshmallow ingredients but I am so glad I tried this because it’s so easy.

-I seriously think I could eat a whole pan of rice krispie treats especially if they have chocolate.
+I seriously think I could eat a whole pan of rice krispie treats especially if it’s covered in chocolate.
 I pretty much ate 1/2 a pan of Chocolate Peanut Butter treats the other day and I am pretty sure I would’ve finished the rest of them if I didn’t have children begging me to save them some for dessert after dinner.

 What you will need: